aleksandr-kiliushin/learning/index.md

 Typescript:
 Learn only the docs and only if I ran into a lack of knowledge on complex type constructions.
 - The handbook and the docs here: www.typescriptlang.org;

+Useful things:
+- Branch by abstraction (i. e. to upgrage or migrate to a new library) https://martinfowler.com/bliki/BranchByAbstraction.html